angelptli/toy_python_programs/toy_python_programs/README.md

-## Toy Python Programs
+# Toy Python Programs
 ###### Note: These toy python programs are command line friendly.
-All programs have been tested in Linux.
-Usage examples are easily translatable to test in Windows and Mac.
+They have been tested in Linux.
+Usage examples are easily translated for testing in Windows and Mac.
 #
 [01-count_lambs.py](01-count_lambs.py)